milesmcc/django-privacy-analytics/README.md

 ### Access

-Currently, the dashboard is only visible to superusers.
-This will be configurable in a future version.
+Analyics dashboard can be controlled by user permissions with the `PermissionsRequiredMixin`

 ### Settings

 In `settings.py`, you can set the following:

 * `ANALYTICS_IGNORE_PATHS`: ignore requests whose paths start with members of this **list**